 1. What Are Earnings?

-Revenue – Expenses = Earnings (or Net Income)
+Revenue – Expenses = Earnings (Net Income)

 Also Read: Why Is the Stock Market Down Today?
 [Daily Update]